moov-io/ach/test/fuzz-reader/README.md

 Otherwise, run `make` and watch the output.
 Fix any crashes that happen, thanks!

 See the `go-fuzz` project for more docs: https://github.com/dvyukov/go-fuzz

+### Corpus

+Right now our corpus exists mostly of test files.
+As a machine runs go-fuzz files are written to the `corpus/` directory.

+To load all test files we read run: `ln -s ../../../test/ach-*-read/*.ach .` from the `corpus/` directory.